From GitLab

 Power analysis

 Solve for sample size, power, or minimum detectable effect.
-Supports design effects, finite population correction, response rate adjustment, and panel overlap.
+Supports design effects, finite population correction, response rate adjustment, panel overlap, unequal groups, and allocation ratios.
+Arcsine and log-odds methods available for rare proportions.

 # Sample size to detect a 5pp change from 70% with deff = 2